abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-The-Concurrency-API.md

 </script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

+The Java Concurrency API contains the following interfaces:

+- `Executor` – a simple interface for executing tasks, which we will cover in this tutorial.
+- `ExecutorService` – this is a much more complex interface which manages the executor itself.
+- `ScheduledExecutorService` – This interface extends ExecutorService with methods for scheduling the execution of a task.

 # Executors

 As we saw in the <a href="https://abhinandandubey.github.io/posts/2020/10/10/Processes,-Threads-and-Concurrency.html" target="_blank">previous post</a>, it's tedious and dangerous to create and manage threads manually.
 The Concurrency API defined in `java.util.concurrent` package, introudces `ExecutorService` for this very purpose.